 What are BTEC Courses?

 BTEC (Business and Technology Education Council) courses are vocational qualifications designed to provide practical, hands-on learning in various fields, including STEM.
 They’re suitable for students at different educational levels, from Level 2 (GCSE equivalent) to Level 5 (degree equivalent).
-On this page, we’ll explore what BTEC courses in STEM are all about, how they work, and whether they’re worth pursuing.
+In this article, we’ll explore what BTEC courses in STEM are all about, how they work, and whether they’re worth pursuing.

 What BTEC courses are available in STEM?